fmirkowski/sciPar/README.md

 ## What is SciPar?

 SciPar is a platform that makes academic research accessible and actionable for business professionals.
-We eliminate the barriers between groundbreaking research and practical business applications by translating complex academic papers into clear, business-focused insights.
+We eliminate the barriers between groundbreaking research and practical business applications by translating complex academic papers into clear, business-focused insights so they can contact and implement solutions that can actually transform industries, get a head start and help bring researchers their solutions to life.

 ## Why SciPar?